 One of the primary reasons spectacle is vital in musical theatre is its ability to create a memorable and immersive experience.
 The visual and technical elements can transport the audience to different times, places, and worlds, enhancing the storytelling and making it more captivating.

 Extravagant sets, stunning costumes, and innovative lighting designs can bring the production to life, adding depth and richness to the overall aesthetic.
-These elements contribute to the audience’s suspension of disbelief and create a sense of wonder that can stay with them long after the performance.
-It is no secret, many theatre-goers attend musical theatre partly for the anticipated visual splendour and spectacle on stage.
-Memorable examples in modern musicals include the steampunk set of ‘Wicked’ with its many cogs and wheels, the elaborate costumes of ‘Cats’ and ‘The Lion King’, and the stunning lighting design of ‘Moulin Rouge!’
+These elements contribute to the audience’s suspension of disbelief, creating a sense of wonder that can linger with them long after the performance.
+It is no secret that many theatre-goers attend musical theatre partly for the anticipated visual splendour and spectacle on stage.
+Memorable examples in modern musicals include the steampunk set of ‘Wicked,’ with its numerous cogs and wheels, the elaborate costumes of ‘Cats’ and ‘The Lion King,’ and the stunning lighting design of ‘Moulin Rouge!’